Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: Aperiodicity for inverse semigroup actions

 \subsection{Aperiodicity versus topological freeeness and pure outerness}

-Proposition~\ref{pro:aperiodic_isg} describes when the inclusion into an exotic crossed product for an inverse semigroup action is aperiodic through aperiodicity of single Hilbert bimodules.
-The latter is shown in~\cite{Kwasniewski-Meyer:Aperiodicity} to be equivalent to several other properties, under some mild assumptions.
-This allows us to compare aperiodicity to the non-triviality conditions in Definition~\ref{def:non-triviality_groupoids}.
+Aperiodicity of single Hilbert bimodules is shown in~\cite{Kwasniewski-Meyer:Aperiodicity} to be equivalent to several other properties, under some mild assumptions.
+This allows us to compare aperiodicity of inverse semigroup actions to the non-triviality conditions in Definition~\ref{def:non-triviality_groupoids}.

 \begin{definition} A Hilbert \(A\)\nb-bimodule~\(\Hilm[H]\) over a \(\Cst\)\nb-algebra~\(A\) is \emph{purely outer} if there is no non-zero ideal \(J\in\Ideals(A)\) with \(\Hilm[H]\cdot J \cong J\) as a Hilbert bimodule (see~\cite{Kwasniewski-Meyer:Aperiodicity}).
 An action~\(\Hilm\) of an inverse semigroup on a \(\Cst\)\nb-algebra~\(A\) is \emph{purely outer} if the Hilbert \(A\)\nb-bimodules \(\Hilm_t\cdot I_{1,t}^\bot\) are purely outer for all \(t\in S\). \end{definition}